 General Secretary and Chief Executive Officer

 Rotary’s general secretary and executive team oversee a staff of more than 800, who serve Rotary members from our world headquarters in Evanston, Illinois, USA, and seven international offices.
 The general secretary is a member of the Rotary International Board of Directors and The Rotary Foundation Board of Trustees.

-John Hewko has served as Rotary International’s general secretary since 2011.
+John Hewko has served as Rotary International’s general secretary and chief executive officer since 2011.
 A charter member of the Rotary Club of Kyiv, Ukraine, Hewko lives out Rotary’s mission, whether inside or outside the office.
-He’s immunized children against polio in India, represented Rotary at the World Economic Forum, and bicycled 104 miles (167 km) with Rotary members in Arizona, USA, to help raise over $13 million for polio eradication.
+He’s immunized children against polio in India, represented Rotary at the World Economic Forum, and bicycled 104 miles (167 km) with Rotary members in Arizona, USA, to help raise over $50 million for polio eradication.
 "It’s an honor to go the extra mile in serving this great organization.
 I see Rotary as the original social network formed to exchange ideas and resources so we can transform lives.
 We’re a bold NGO that believed it could end a disease, and we’ve stuck to the cause for over three decades.
 That thought inspires me every morning."